jsanz/slides/1703-zappa/talk.md

 # Use case: Flickr API proxy

 * [Blogpost](https://geomaticblog.net/2016/12/26/creating-a-collaborative-photo-map-from-flickr-to-carto-with-amazon-lambda/) with some context
-* Flickr provides a richful API
+* Flickr provides a rich API
 * No GeoJSON

 ---